rohit-jamuar/RESTful-Calc/README.md

 #RESTful Calculator

 A terminal based RESTful calculator which returns the sum and product of values passed.
-It allows the user to query on the basis of time at which the request was made.
+It allows users to query on the basis of time at which requests were made.
 It also persists data with server.

 ##Functions supported:
   * **compute()** - User will **POST** integers to this endpoint - whose sum and product is expected from this calculator.
 The calculator will compute the results and send back the expected outcome in **JSON** format.
 User should **POST** in the following format :